 Dandelion flower - We find the dandelion flower-infused oil that we make to be both calming and mildly pain relieving, similar to lavender in some respects.
 And there's just something about the sunny disposition of the flowers and the bright yellow infused oil that is also uplifting to the spirit.
 Uplifted spirits are useful when you have a boo boo.

 Cottonwood buds - Oh this powerhouse!
 Here, after just one season of working with them, we can verify what so many other herbalists say (most recently I was reading Pacific Northwest Medicinal Plants by Scott Kloos, such a lovely book).
 Namely, that they reduce swelling, help prevent infection, and promote rapid skin regeneration, which is how they ended up in this salve.
 In listening to a dozen other herbalists, I'm also convinced that cottonwood bud oil will likely extend the life/shelf life of this salve well out beyond our other salves, but I haven't been making it long enough to know for sure.
 Here we also use our cottonwood bud-infused oil for joint and muscle pain and carpal tunnel pain and inflammation.
-I'm so blown away by it that I now plan to offer cottonwood bud oil on its own, or in a massage oil blend, before 2021 is over.
+I'm so blown away by it that I added it to all our new massage oil blends this season.

 Medical Disclaimer: You should probably avoid this salve if you have a known allergy to the Asteraceae family (where chamomile flowers live).
 And as with all our products, if your body doesn't like the plant, listen to your body.
 To make well-informed decisions for yourself, seek the guidance of your qualified health professional, such your medical doctor, nurse practitioner, naturopathic physician, and/or clinical herbalist with questions regarding your medical conditions, dosage information, and possible ingredient interactions with prescription drugs.
 This is especially important if you are pregnant, breastfeeding, taking prescription drugs, have a chronic disease or any chronic health concern, if you have allergies, or if you have never touched, worked with, or used products with these plants in them before.
 The information on this page is for general reference for further exploration and study.
 It is not intended as a replacement for professional medical advice.
 I'm an herbalist who leans on ever-deepening relationships with local forests and plants and herbs and flowers and lichen on Whidbey, local wise women, ancestors (my own and others), other herbalists, and learning traditional folk ways from people who love to share them, every chance I get.
 I intentionally spend a lot of time studying forests and plants and infused oils directly, plus I study community, wellness and connectedness, resilience, self-organizing groups, playfulness and deep fun, and life lived by elders who laugh often and don't take themselves too seriously--because I believe these are what I, and we, need to learn more about or become better at right now.
 I don't study illness and disease.
 I'm not a doctor.
 I'm not a scientist or a professional researcher in the allopathic (western) medicine sense.
 I've also never been pregnant.
 I experience myself as a sister, aunt, daughter, neighbor, spouse, dog and cat lover, herbalist, essayist, poet, natural researcher (with the doctorate degree pursued for fun to prove it), and every day mystic who's lucky and blessed to be a life-long student of plants and forests (thank you Grandma Kane), aware that the trees and plants at our doorstep are healers and that there is much wellness and confidence to be found in remembering and re-deepening our relationships with the plants, flowers, lichen, herbs, trees, and forests closest to us.